ADLdev-SA/ise102/README.md

 # ISE102 - Introduction to Software Engineering
 # Class Code: 1004

-This template code is used for Assignment 3.
-Please check Assignment 3 Task for detail reference.
+This template is used for Assignment 3.
+Please check Assignment 3 Task for reference.
 The requirements include:

 1. Basic coding skills for C# programming language
 2. Object-oriented programming OOP: